snhirsch/mustang-midi-bridge/README.md

 The intent is to implement the published MIDI spec for the Fender Mustang Floor pedal with whatever extensions are necessary to expose features added to the 'v2' series.
-Currently only patch change and effects on/off are implemented.

 I am developing on a Ubuntu Precise desktop machine, but the code is routinely tested on a Raspberry Pi 'B' and Beagelbone Green to ensure